getify/make-a-game/README.md

-# make-a-game
+# Make-A-Game

-some project files for a tutorial on making a simple web game
+Some project files for a tutorial on making a simple web game.